-Third Excavation of Pit 1
+Third Excavation of Pit 1 of Terracotta Army

 In March of 2015, another crossbow was unearthed in Pit one.
 According to Zhang Tianzhu, the captain of the archaeological team, the crossbow is the most complete one that has been excavated.
 The bow back, bow string, crossbow body and newly-discovered Qing are all well-preserved.

 Qing is a piece of rectangular woodblock used to keep the crossbow undeformed.
 The archaeologists say that two pieces of rectangular woodblock have been unearthed.
 Each Qing has three holes on the surface.
 When the crossbow is unused, Qing is tied to the bow limbs with three pieces of string through the holes.
 Also another tiny woodblock is placed between the bow arm and the Qing.
 Then a triangle is formed to keep the crossbow undeformed.